nocdn/typing-copilot/README.md

 #### To-do 🚧

 - [ ] Add a way to change the hotkey without editing the file
-- [ ] Handle ctrl+c or cmd+c gracefully, and exit script and environment automatically
 - [ ] Make the environment variable persist
+- [ ] Make a configuration file somewhere

 ##### Disclaimer ⚠️